 Based on review of the project and of the previous analysis, the City of San Pablo determined that the potential environmental impacts associated with a Major Design Review, Conditional Use Permit, Density Bonus Concessions/Waivers, and Variances for a development project on the 2364 Road 20 site have been fully analyzed and addressed in the previously prepared EIR and will not result in conditions outlined in State CEQA Guidelines Section 15162 that would require preparation of a subsequent EIR.
-Existing General Plan policies and implementation measures identified in the General Plan EIR will continue to reduce the potential effects of development of the 2364 Road 20 site to less than significant levels.
+Existing policies and implementation measures identified in the Specific Plan EIR will continue to reduce the potential effects of development of the 2364 Road 20 site to less than significant levels.

-Project site current land use is designated Vacant in the General Plan Land Use Element.
-In addition, the General Plan includes Implementing Policy LU-I-16 which identifies the City supports residential infill on vacant lots within existing neighborhoods.
-This policy also identifies residential infill on vacant lots should be sensitive to the design elements (building elements, setbacks, and heights) of adjacent properties.
+Project site is designated as High Density Residential and a Potential Park Location in the San Pablo Specific Plan.
 As described previously, the project requested concessions for height and side yard setback and waivers/variance for an increase in the number of stories and encroachments in to the top-of-bank creek setback in exchange for providing 10 percent of the allowable dwelling units (6 units) for very low-income households.
 Related to open space requirements, the project will construct limited portions of the building inside the required 30-foot setback from the top of bank for the San Pablo Creek (for the southern portion of five support columns and to allow up to five-foot of overhang on the second level).
 It should be noted that the previously existing development on the site extended past the 30-foot setback and a few feet over the San Pablo Creek itself.
 In addition, there are no sensitive biological resources in or near the portion of San Pablo Creek adjacent to the project site (see further discussion below).
 Related to building heights, the tallest buildings in the project area are 2-1/2 stories in height on the north side of Road 20 (residences addressed at 110 through 114 Road 20).
 The project will construct a building double the height of any nearby buildings.
-However, the project site is envisioned for future high-density residential uses and vacant lots are encouraged to be developed for residential infill (Implementing Policy LU-I-16).
+However, the project site is envisioned for future high-density residential uses in the Specific Plan.
 In addition, surrounding land uses include high-density residential uses located along Road 20 and across San Pablo Creek to the south.
-Overall, the project will not be required to meet requirements for setbacks and building heights with approval of the requested concessions/waivers; however, the project is considered consistent with the City's General Plan intent and vision for future development at the site (conformance with Implementing Policy LU-I-16).
+Overall, the project will not be required to meet requirements for setbacks and building heights with approval of the requested concessions/waivers; however, the project is considered consistent with the San Pablo Avenue Specific Plan intent and vision for future development at the site.

-As mentioned previously, the project will provide the minimum required number of parking spaces, as modified by Density Bonus Law.
+As mentioned previously, the project will not provide the minimum required number of parking spaces, as modified by Density Bonus Law.
 In addition, the project site was previously used for an unpermitted tow truck operation.
 Therefore, the project was examined to determine if potentially new or increased impacts related to traffic, cultural resources, biological resources, or soils could occur.